 By about 4 months old, a baby will use its vision to guide its hand to grasp or reach for objects.

-As a baby grows, its visual-motor skills develop and mature which allow it to eventually manipulate smaller objects, modify movements based on how much they think something weighs, adjust grasp based on size, shape, or surface, and guides them in manipulating objects for play and social interaction.
+As a baby grows, its visual-motor skills develop and mature which allows it to eventually manipulate smaller objects, modify movements based on how much they think something weighs, adjust grasp based on size, shape, or surface, and guides them in manipulating objects for play and social interaction.

 Eventually, this development leads to academic needs such as grasping a pencil or using scissors while holding the paper (bilateral coordination).